 But the bottom line is that I feel better, I am my healthiest when I do not have these things because that is what works best for me.

 The New Me As a Person and a Dietitian

 Now the good thing is that I am educated enough and thankful to have the education needed to be able to manage these conditions on my own.

-I will always practice with scientific evidence as my foundation, but I am opening up my mind and my practice to being a little bit more understanding, forgiving, and empathetic to people in their situations.
+I will always practice with scientific evidence as my foundation, but I am opening up my mind and my practice to be more understanding, forgiving, and empathetic to people in their situations.

 A major problem in our healthcare system today is that we treat everybody the same.
 That is an absolute shame and we are doing a disservice to the people who we trust our care.

-The fact of the matter is that science is not the end-all be-all of everything.
-I know people are going to freak out with me saying that, but it’s true.
-I think that the best bet we have for living our happiest & healthiest lifestyle is to become your own health health & wellness advocate.
+The fact of the matter is that science is not the end-all-be-all of everything.
+I think that the best bet we have for living our happiest & healthiest lifestyle is to become your own health & wellness advocate.

-Don’t worry if you’re not the bets health & wellness advocate for yourself just yet, with guidance and some much needed confidence you too can learn how to become your own best health & wellness advocate so you can live your happiest & healthiest life possible.
+Don’t worry if you’re not the best health & wellness advocate for yourself just yet, with guidance and some much-needed confidence you too can learn how to become your own best health & wellness advocate so you can live your happiest & healthiest life possible.